haxurus/BDPlugins/AutomaticStatusCheduler/README.md

 Schedules are stored locally through BetterDiscord's plugin data API.

-The plugin does not:

-- Read or store your Discord authentication token.
-- Send schedule data to an external service.
-- Require the separate `CustomStatusPresets` plugin to remain installed.

 Removing the plugin file does not necessarily remove its saved BetterDiscord data.
 Delete your schedules first if you also want to remove the stored rules.

 ## Troubleshooting